 Style at Home style and food editor Tara Ballantyne creates a budget-friendly look that’s all her own.

 “Canadian design tends to be fuller and draw on deeper hues for comfort, while Scandinavian design is cleaner and relies on lighter tones to combat darkness when the sun goes down so early.”
-But bringing together these two styles in her own home wasn’t Tara’s only goal: She wanted the entire home makeover of her rickety 900-square-foot 1980s duplex for under $10,000 – including the construction of a new kitchen!Living room feature
+But bringing together these two styles in her own home wasn’t Tara’s only goal: She wanted the entire home makeover of her rickety 900-square-foot 1980s duplex for under $10,000 – including the construction of a new kitchen!

-?
+Tara’s style is modern and clean, but it’s also delightfully clever.
+Who else would see ugly bright purple lockers from the YMCA as a potential feature in a pale, spare living room?
 “Under the purple paint was more paint – in yellow!” she says.
 “I spent all my free time sanding them.”
 She had seen a similar pre-sanded set in London, England, for $6,000.
 “But I wanted the look, not the expense.”